AC-DC: Amplification Curve Diagnostics for Covid-19 Group Testing: Conclusions

 Many open problems remain, including: \begin{itemize} \item \textit{Probabilistic testing schemes for more than $3$ thresholds}: In Section~\ref{twostage}, we considered the setup where each test generated the output $0,1,$ or $2$ depending upon the number of defectives in each group.
 How much can one reduce the number of tests of our schemes if we incorporate additional semi-quantitative information, in the presence of errors?

-\item \textit{Worst-case testing schemes with a constant number of rounds}: The schemes described in Section~\ref{sec:worst} have the potential drawback that almost every test depends upon the results of prior tests.
-It has been shown that in the binary group testing setting, the information-theoretic lower bound can be achieved using only two rounds of non-adaptive testing when the number of infected individuals is at most $n^c$ for any constant $c<1$~\cite{HL19}.
-Can a similar result be shown in the setting where there is more than one threshold?
+\item \textit{Worst-case general SQGT testing schemes with a constant number of rounds}: The schemes described in Section~\ref{sec:worst} have the potential drawback that almost every test depends upon the results of prior tests.
+It has been shown that in the binary group testing setting, the information-theoretic lower bound can be achieved using only two rounds of nonadaptive testing when the number of infected individuals is at most $n^c$ for any constant $c<1$~\cite{HL19}.
+In a very recent line of work, we showed how to implement two-round SQGT schemes for the saturation model studied in Section~\ref{sec:worst}.
+It remains an open problem to generalize the approach for general quantized GT paradigms.

 \item \textit{Practical SQGT schemes resilient to errors:} Our practical two-stage SQGT schemes from Section~\ref{sec:practical} can be enhanced with noise-resilience properties in a straightforward by repeating each test a prescribed number of times, while keeping the number of testing stages the same.
 Nevertheless, it would be interesting to find more efficient, and still practical, ways of adding good noise-resilience properties to these schemes.